<?xml version="1.0" encoding="UTF-8"?>

 &lt;h2&gt;&#xD;

-Does Your Company Culture Actually Prioritize Safety?
+Does Your Company Culture Signal a Commitment to Safety?

 &#xD;